Last updated 2 September 2019

 A nurse must be present during the search, and if the doctor is not the same sex as the prisoner then the nurse must be.

-A register must be kept of every body search, with details of anything seized from the prisoner.
+A register must be kept of every body search, with details of anything seized from the prisoner (s 40 Corrective Services Act).

 Blood, urine and other body samples

+Information on substance testing can be found on the QCS website.
 The QCS has wide powers under the Corrective Services Act to require test samples of blood, breath, hair or saliva to be taken from prisoners.
 Breath and urine samples may be collected by prison officers, but only a doctor or a nurse may take a blood, saliva or hair sample.
-Reasonable force may be used to enable the doctor or nurse to take the sample.
+Reasonable force may be used to enable the doctor or nurse to take the sample (s 42 Corrective Services Act).

 The most common samples taken in Queensland prisons are urine samples, which are used to detect the presence of prohibited drugs.
 People in prison may be required to submit to either random testing or a targeted test.
 The consequences for a positive test are the same for both random and targeted testing.

-Testing procedures will first be conducted by on the spot testing kits, but must be confirmed by laboratory testing.
+Testing procedures will first be conducted by on-the-spot testing kits, but must be confirmed by laboratory testing.
 Before testing, people in prison will undergo a strip search and be allowed to get dressed before the test.
 The test must be done by two prison officers and an officer in sight of the prisoner must be of the same gender.
-Also, before testing, the person will be asked if they are on any medication and given the opportunity to choose between five test cups.

 If a sample tests positive for a prohibited substance, there may be a resulting criminal charge or breach of prison discipline together with consequences for the person’s progress through the prison system.
 A prisoner cannot incur a breach of discipline where they have been charged and either convicted or acquitted of a criminal offence for the same conduct.
 A positive result may be referred to the Commissioner of Police to determine whether they intend to prosecute the matter.
 If police do not intend to prosecute the matter, it will be referred back to the general manager of the prison, and breach proceedings may then be brought against the prisoner.

 Recorded drug use in prison will almost certainly impact on decisions about security classification, progression to low security and chances of getting parole.
-For example, it is not possible to get a transfer to a prison farm (low security facility) within 12 months of a positive drug test.
+For example, for men in prison, it is not possible to get a transfer to a prison farm (low security facility) within three months of a positive drug test.